ambriah83/equip-iq/AI_INSTRUCTIONS.md

 Include in your prompts:
 ```
 See PROJECT_CONTEXT.md for project details.
-Update PROGRESS.md after completing these changes.
+IMPORTANT: After completing changes, update these files:
+- PROGRESS.md - Add what was accomplished today (with date)
-Add this prompt to PROMPTS.md if it works well.
+- PROMPTS.md - Add this prompt if it worked well
+- TROUBLESHOOTING.md - Add any fixes implemented
 ```

 ## Documentation File Purposes